aldofwi/portfolio/README.md

 ## Available Scripts

-In the project directory, you can do whatever you want.
+In the project directory, you can find all sources.

 ## Learn More